NRO Program A

 The United States' National Reconnaissance Office's Program A was a component of the National Reconnaissance Program (NRP) established on 26 July 1962.
-Program A took the remnants of the Air Force Office of Special Projects (the successor to the ill-fated SAMOS program office, and redesignated it and refocused its efforts onto the next generation of imagery intelligence gathering satellites (i.e. CORONA/Discoverer, KH-7/8 GAMBIT, KH-9 HEXAGON).
+Program A took the remnants of the Air Force Office of Special Projects (the successor to the ill-fated SAMOS program office, and redesignated it and refocused its efforts onto the next generation of imagery intelligence gathering satellites (i.e. CORONA/Discoverer, KH-7/8 GAMBIT, KH-9 HEXAGON, JUMPSEAT).
 It was disestablished 31 December 1992 when it was superseded by NRO's functional directorates.